So this week I decided to make a pattern and project for this attractive pleated blouse.

 Iron the fabric, and fold the bias making sure the end of the tape will cover the stitch you just made and sew.

 Apply bias tape to the neck.
-For a more detailed explanation on how to apply bias tape to the neck follow this on how to Use bias tape for a neckline or armhole facing.
+For a more detailed explanation of how to apply bias tape to the neck, follow this on how to Use bias tape for a neckline or armhole facing.

-I have done it a bit differently, this technique is highly recommended when using stretch fabrics, except that when using stretch fabric you need to make the tape slightly smaller.
-In our case, it needs to be exactly the same length of the opening of the neck.
+I have done it a bit differently.
+This technique is highly recommended when using stretch fabrics, except that when using stretch fabric, you need to make the tape slightly smaller.
+In our case, it needs to be the same length as the opening of the neck.

 Measure the neck of the size you are making and cut the same amount plus 5/8″

-Sew both ends of the tape using 5/8″ seam to make a loop.
+Sew both ends of the tape using a 5/8″ seam to make a loop.

-You can finish the hem and the sleeves in a number of ways and it will all depend on your taste.
+You can finish the hem and the sleeves in several ways, depending on your taste.

-Use the serger to clean the edges, then fold about 2/8″ and sew.
-Use a twin needle to make a good looking hem.
+Use the serger to clean the edges, fold about 3/8″, and sew.
+Use a twin needle to make a good-looking hem.
 For additional guidance on How to use a twin needle, please review this tutorial.

-You could also use a roll hem foot and finish both the sleeves and hem with it.
-But, what happens when you do not have a rolled hem foot or a serger?
+You could also use a roll hem foot and finish the sleeves and hem with it.
+But what happens when you do not have a rolled hem foot or a serger?

 This is what you can do.

-Choose a small zigzag setting, I am using number 2.
+Choose a small zigzag setting; I am using the number 2.
 Starting with your needle no wider than the space of the foot.
-About 2/8″.
+About 1/4″.
+Here is how it should look: fold about 3/8″ and sew the hem with a straight stitch.
+Turn the hem 1/4″ or 3/8″ and sew.
+For the sleeves, you can make them even narrower if you want.

-It has taken me a bit over an hour to make this pleated blouse.
-It's pretty easy to make for intermediate sewers yet has a great deal of functionality and can be worn with skinny jeans, shorts, pencils skirts, or pajama pants this blouse will look great under a blazer as well.
+It has taken me a little over an hour to make this pleated blouse.
+It's pretty easy to make for intermediate sewers yet has great functionality and can be worn with skinny jeans, shorts, pencil skirts, or pajama pants.
+This blouse will look great under a blazer as well.
 Please enjoy and happy sewing!

 If You'd Like To Support Our Site